cogentcore/core/README.md

   user-facing cases, int32 is sufficient, so focus on that case??

 * tab widget basic fix, and integrate with tree view editor?
 Popups show up in a separate tab? ultimately want multi-row super-tabs -- flow layout..  with dnd..

-* add MenuBar / Toolbar -- just a layout really, with some styling..

-* main menu (mac, other platforms?)

 * arg view / dialog and button tags